Hagia Sophia at night © Moyan Brenn

 -Go hot-air ballooning over Cappadocia's unique landscape at sunset.

--Taste kebab, kofta and pharmaceutical-grade coffee in a traditional cafe.
+-Taste kebab, kofta, and strong coffee in a traditional cafe.

 Holiday Resorts in Turkey